NocturnalSolutions/Kitura-CredentialsLocal/README.md

 ### Access Restriction

 Note that if blocking access to certain pages to those who are not authenticated is your goal, you’ll need to write the code for that yourself.
-A simple example would be [writing a RouterMiddleware](https://nocturnalsolutions.gitbooks.io/kitura-book/4-middleware.html) class which looks something like:
+A simple example would be [writing a RouterMiddleware implementation](https://nocturnalsolutions.gitbooks.io/kitura-book/4-middleware.html) which looks something like:

 ```swift
 public class Restrictor: RouterMiddleware {